hayesmaker/grunt-smoothie/README.md

 # grunt-smoothie

+## Features

-> Mix delicious modules for your javascript projects.
+> Auto generate modules for your javascript projects by mixing delicious flavours.
+> Sprinkle in some auto generated doc meta comments
+> Create test files in your favourite framework

 ## Getting Started
 This plugin requires Grunt `~0.4.1`